Army hopes new units will help break Afghanistan stalemate

 The bulk of his team spent several months training together at Fort Benning, Ga., once the unit began taking shape last summer.

-The SFAB unit consists of officers and noncommissioned officers who have served in their current job at other units – Jackson, for example, commanded the 2nd Brigade Combat Team, 3rd Infantry Division, at Fort Stewart, Ga.
+Timing is now The SFAB unit consists of officers and noncommissioned officers who have served in their current job at other units – Jackson, for example, commanded the 2nd Brigade Combat Team, 3rd Infantry Division, at Fort Stewart, Ga.
 That model, based on formations in Army Special Operations Command, grabbed the attention of the Pentagon’s top brass and field commanders, who were struck by the SFAB soldiers’ advanced training.

 Jackson told Stars and Stripes that he initially anticipated at least a year of prep time before heading overseas.